Loading...

 UPSC Mains Previous Year Questions reveal exactly how UPSC frames questions, what depth of analysis it expects, and which topics it emphasizes across years.
 While the syllabus defines the scope, PYQs define the standard.

-Our collection spans 13 years of UPSC Mains papers, covering 911 GS questions across four papers, 76 essay topics, and 1066 optional subject questions.
-Each GS question is classified by topic, subtopic, and difficulty level.
+Our collection spans 13 years of UPSC Mains papers, covering 1037 GS questions across four papers, 100 essay topics, and 1066 optional subject questions.
+Each GS question is reproduced verbatim and tagged to the official UPSC syllabus (header and sub-point).

 Whether you are building your answer-writing skills or analyzing topic trends, this is the most comprehensive free UPSC Mains PYQ collection available.